dlu-ch/dlb/doc/ex_context.rst

    .. attribute:: find_helpers

       Find dynamic helpers not defined explictly are in :attr:`binary_search_paths`?
-      This is defined defined in the constructor.
+      This is defined in the constructor.

       When called on class, it refers to the :term:`active context`.